georgestephenson/aws-solution-architect-associate/notes/15-Storage-Gateway.md

 - Use cases: disaster recovery, backup, on-premises cache for data in AWS
 - Storage Gateway and EFS can provide low latency access for many EC2 instances

+1. Use cached volumes as iSCSI targets to store the most frequently accessed date with low latency
+2. Use stored volumes as iSCSI targets to store entire dataset

 ## S3 File Gateway

 - Connect S3 bucket to on-premises network with an S3 File Gateway